YavuzAkbay/GeometricBrownianMotion/README.md

 - PyTorch team for the excellent deep learning framework
 - Yahoo Finance for financial data
 - The transformer architecture community for inspiration
+- Bayesian Neural Network research community

 ---

 **Note**: This model is for educational and research purposes.
 Always perform your own due diligence before making investment decisions.
+The uncertainty quantification provides confidence intervals but does not guarantee investment outcomes.